Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 _should_ represent is a floating point number, binary patterning truncates it to the closest whole number _naturally._

-Much like a diminished chord, every point is as equidistant as possible from the last - except there's far more than _three_ diminished chords in an index!
-Technically, you can evenly subdivide an index until each point is exactly one away from the next, making it 1:1 with the index.
-That also means this is a mechanism to lower the _resolution_ of the index.
+Much like a diminished chord, every point is as equidistant as possible from the last - except there's far more than _three_ diminished "chords" in an index!
+Technically, you can diminish an index until each point is exactly one away from the next because the pattern bit length matches the index.
+That also means this is a mechanism to lower the _resolution_ of the index while also providing a way to quickly "stride" through it.

 Binary is truly the most beautiful counting system in existence =)

-Subdivision, by itself, isn't anything special - in fact, we don't use it at all in the synthesis process!
-However, it provides a way to visualize counting to a number from a _synthetic point._  For the synthesis process we will specifically be counting from the _midpoint,_ rather than the more traditional _zero._
+Diminishment, by itself, isn't anything special - in fact, we don't use it at all in the synthesis process!
+However, it provides a way to visualize counting to a number from a _synthetic point._  We will be counting specifically from the _midpoint,_ rather than _zero._

-The solution here is a primitive demonstration to show that binary follows these subdivision rules for a provided index.
-All of this has led me to a fundamental law of binary -
+The solution here is a primitive demonstration to show that binary follows these diminishment rules for a provided index.
+All of this has led me to posit a fundamental law -

-    "The Law of Binary Index Subdivision"
+    "The Law of Binary Index Diminishment"

-        Any binary index can be evenly subdivided by the limit of a pattern's containing index by repeating the pattern across the bit length of the index, with the subdivision interval defined by the numeric value of the pattern.
+        Any binary index can be evenly diminished by the limit of a pattern's containing index by repeating the pattern across the bit length of the index, with the diminishment interval defined by the numeric value of that pattern.

 ### Prove It
 That's a lot easier than one might think!
 But you must work from the _left_ side of the binary information rightwards.
-First, take a look at the half and eighth points of any index longer than a single bit -
+First, let's take a look at the abstract halving points of any index longer than a single bit -

                 ⬐ Everything to the right is a single repeated bit [ 1 1 1   1 1 1 1 1 1 1 ] (1023) ← The index's dark boundary
         [ 1 0 0   0 0 0 0 0 0 0 ]  (512) ← The index's midpoint
         [ 0 1 0   0 0 0 0 0 0 0 ]  (256) ← The index's quarter point
         [ 0 0 1   0 0 0 0 0 0 0 ]  (128) ← The index's eighth point
+           ⬑ Zeros introduce proportionally with each halving

 This is pretty obvious - we are simply halving the binary information by one power of two less at each interval.
 That being said, if you consider the first three bits to be a _pattern_ and the remaining bits to be zero, a formula arises -

     𝑛 = The index bit width
-    𝑝 = The pattern's bit width
-    𝑙 = The pattern index's limit
+    ℓ = The pattern index's limit
-    𝑖 = The pattern's numeric value
+    𝑣 = The pattern's numeric value

-    x = (2ⁿ/𝑙) * 𝑖
+    𝑥 = (2ⁿ/ℓ) * 𝑣

+    let 𝑛 = 7

         ⬐ The pattern
-    [ 0 0 0   0 0 0 0 0 ]   (0) = (2⁸/8) * 0
+    [ 0 0 0   0 0 0 0 0 ]   (0) = (2⁷/8) * 0
-    [ 0 0 1   0 0 0 0 0 ]  (32) = (2⁸/8) * 1
+    [ 0 0 1   0 0 0 0 0 ]  (16) = (2⁷/8) * 1
-    [ 0 1 0   0 0 0 0 0 ]  (64) = (2⁸/8) * 2
+    [ 0 1 0   0 0 0 0 0 ]  (32) = (2⁷/8) * 2
-    [ 0 1 1   0 0 0 0 0 ]  (96) = (2⁸/8) * 3
+    [ 0 1 1   0 0 0 0 0 ]  (48) = (2⁷/8) * 3
-    [ 1 0 0   0 0 0 0 0 ] (128) = (2⁸/8) * 4
+    [ 1 0 0   0 0 0 0 0 ]  (64) = (2⁷/8) * 4
-    [ 1 0 1   0 0 0 0 0 ] (160) = (2⁸/8) * 5
+    [ 1 0 1   0 0 0 0 0 ]  (80) = (2⁷/8) * 5
-    [ 1 1 0   0 0 0 0 0 ] (192) = (2⁸/8) * 6
+    [ 1 1 0   0 0 0 0 0 ]  (96) = (2⁷/8) * 6
-    [ 1 1 1   0 0 0 0 0 ] (224) = (2⁸/8) * 7
+    [ 1 1 1   0 0 0 0 0 ] (112) = (2⁷/8) * 7
                   ⬑ The trailing zeros

 Now you can recursively apply this operation against an index one pattern bit width smaller in size until you